lsst-dm/dmtn-297/index.md

 ##### QServ

-ObsCore via QServ is used for the annual data releases, because QServ provides a scalable cluster of database instances.
+ObsCore via QServ is used for the annual data releases, because QServ provides a spatially partitioned, scalable cluster of database instances.
 When the data release is made, [a script](https://github.com/lsst-dm/dax_obscore) is used to convert metadata from the Butler Registry DB into a format that can be ingested by QServ.

 QServ is not well-suited for dynamically updated data, so this setup is only used for static data releases.